 Every person 18 years of age or older should have a living will (also known as an advance medical directive) and durable medical and financial powers of attorney.
 Unlike your last will and testament, which is where you leave assets and name a guardian, these documents spell out things like who you want to make your medical and financial decisions if you become incapacitated and whether you’d want to be kept alive on a ventilator.

 Your advance medical directives can be as specific as you’d like; you can outline certain circumstances in which you’d want, or not want, extraordinary life saving measures (like CPR) or if or how long you’d want to be kept alive on a ventilator.

 While these topics can feel unpleasant, or downright impossible, to think and talk about, having these documents in order can be a huge blessing to your family if you become suddenly, severely sick or injured, since it relieves them of the burden of making these decisions for you.

 Bonus tip: It’s important to remember that these documents – both your last will and testament and your living will – should be reviewed and updated on a regular basis.
 These documents aren’t static and can – and should – change and evolve as your life’s circumstances evolve and change, for example, if you get divorced or remarried.

 While these are all important considerations to take when creating your estate plan if you have minor children, this list is not exhaustive, nor is it one-size-fits-all.
-The best way to make sure your estate plan is as comprehensive as possible for protecting your minor children is to work with an attorney like Robinson & Henry’s Colorado Springs estate planning attorney Michael Hanchett.
+The best way to make sure your estate plan is as comprehensive as possible for protecting your minor children is to work with an attorney from Robinson & Henry.